-Compared with countries that have similar per capita income like Bolivia and El Salavador, Guatemala is less redistributive (Table 4).39 Although Guatemala spends more of its budget on social expenditures, both Bolivia and El Salvador have higher shares of primary government spending and, above all, social spending to GDP than Guatemala: social spending is 14.7 and 8.6 percent in the former compared to 6.9 percent of GDP in Guatemala.40 Redistribution is lower in Guatemala even though inequality is considerably higher than in both Bolivia (market income Gini equals 0.503) and, above all, El Salvador (0.44).
+Compared with countries that have similar per capita income like Bolivia and El Salavador, Guatemala is less redistributive (Table 4).
+39 Although Guatemala spends more of its budget on social expenditures, both Bolivia and El Salvador have higher shares of primary government spending and, above all, social spending to GDP than Guatemala: social spending is 14.7 and 8.6 percent in the former compared to 6.9 percent of GDP in Guatemala.
+40 Redistribution is lower in Guatemala even though inequality is considerably higher than in both Bolivia (market income Gini equals 0.503) and, above all, El Salvador (0.44).
 If we leave out the contribution of education and health and focus on the effect on inequality of direct taxes and transfers, Guatemala comes out as the least redistributive as well.
 If we add the effect of net indirect taxes, redistribution becomes mil in both Bolivia and Guatemala while El Salvador still shows an equalizing effect (Table 4).
 Both Bolivia and Guatemala feature no decline in the post-fiscal income Gini vis-à-vis the market income Gini.
 That is, most of the difference between Bolivia and El Salvador vis-à-vis Guatemala is accounted after imputing the monetized value of government spending on education and health.

 Although there is an attempt to target resources to the indigenous and the rural sectors, fiscal policy in Guatemala does little to equalize opportunities measured by the extent to which taxes and benefits reduce the inequality that can be attributed to circumstances beyond the individuals' control.
 Ideally, one would like to include characteristics of parents (e.g., education) among the pre-determined circumstances.
 In the case of Guatemala -and given data limitations-the 'circumstances' that could be used to measure inequality of opportunity are the head of household's gender, his or her ethnicity (indigenous vs. nonindigenous) and the current location of the household (rural vs. urban).
-Using the Mean Log Deviation as the inequality of opportunity stays approximately constant across all income concepts.41 In contrast, in other countries (Brazil, for example), the fiscal system is opportunity-equalizing as inequality of opportunity falls from 0.0963 to 0.0496 as we move from market to final income (Higgins and Pereira, 2014).
+Using the Mean Log Deviation as the inequality measure, in Table 5 one can observe that fiscal policy is not opportunity-equalizing because inequality of opportunity stays approximately constant across all income concepts.
+In contrast, in other countries (Brazil, for example), the fiscal system is opportunity-equalizing as inequality of opportunity falls from 0.0963 to 0.0496 as we move from market to final income (Higgins and Pereira, 2014).

-Table 5: Inequality of Opportunity (2009)
+TABLE 5: INEQUALITY OF OPPORTUNITY (2009)